Hong Kong prepares sweeping rules to foil stealthy crypto purchases

 Officials estimate that 450 shops, automated teller machines and websites in Hong Kong offer such services.
 They are a key slice of over-the-counter or OTC crypto trades, which accounted for the bulk of the US$64 billion in digital assets that flowed through the city in the year to June, according to Chainalysis.

 The city, in parallel, is aiming for a deck of tightly regulated crypto exchanges as the main alternative to the OTC route into digital assets.
-Such exchanges face a Feb 29 deadline to obtain or apply for a permit under a rulebook imposed by the Securities & Futures Commission (SFC) in mid-2023.
+Such exchanges face a Feb 29 deadline to obtain or apply for a permit under a rule book imposed by the Securities and Futures Commission (SFC) in mid-2023.

-Hong Kong’s Financial Services and the Treasury Bureau this month began a consultation till Apr 12 on the OTC rules.
+Hong Kong’s Financial Services and the Treasury Bureau (FSTB) this month began a consultation till Apr 12 on the OTC rules.
 The focus is on preventing money laundering, terrorism financing and fraudulent activity.
-The provisions will not apply to service providers such as digital-asset exchanges that are already subject to robust SFC or Hong Kong Monetary Authority oversight.
+The provisions will not apply to service providers, such as digital-asset exchanges, that are already subject to robust SFC or Hong Kong Monetary Authority oversight.

 Bringing the city’s customs department into the mix alongside the other agencies risks giving the impression of regulations being devised on a “piecemeal basis”, said Jason Chan, a Hong Kong-based partner at law firm Howse Williams, which specialises in financial regulatory advice.

-A spokesperson for the Financial Services and the Treasury Bureau said the customs department is the most appropriate authority to oversee crypto OTC service providers given the agency’s experience.
-The planned rulebook delivers needed controls and maximum investor protection, the spokesperson added.
+A spokesperson for the FSTB said the customs department is the most appropriate authority to oversee crypto OTC service providers, given the agency’s experience.
+The planned rule book delivers needed controls and maximum investor protection, the spokesperson added.

 Rising costs

-While the firm already conducts anti-money-laundering and know-your-customer checks, new requirements related to compliance staff and record keeping may lift costs, Li said.
-OTC firms “will either have to stop the crypto business or apply for the new license”, he said, adding more guidance is awaited.
+While the firm already conducts anti-money laundering and know-your-customer checks, new requirements related to compliance staff and record-keeping may lift costs, Li said.
+OTC firms “will either have to stop the crypto business or apply for the new licence”, he said, adding more guidance is awaited.

-Hong Kong pivoted towards fostering a digital asset hub in late 2022, part of an effort to appear cutting-edge amid doubts about the city’s future given Beijing’s growing control over the former British colony.
-The SFC rolled out rules for crypto exchanges last June, welcoming license applications while stressing the need for investor protection given the sector’s history of volatility and fraud.
+Hong Kong pivoted towards fostering a digital asset hub in late 2022, part of an effort to appear cutting-edge amid doubts about the city’s future, given Beijing’s growing control over the former British colony.
+The SFC rolled out rules for crypto exchanges last June, welcoming licence applications while stressing the need for investor protection, given the sector’s history of volatility and fraud.

 There are currently two authorised digital-asset exchanges, HashKey Exchange and OSL Group.
 Some 18 others have applied for permits.
 The SFC is also open to allowing exchange-traded funds that invest directly in crypto, while the city’s monetary authority is framing rules for stablecoins – a type of token meant to hold a constant value, typically US$1.